UnskilledFreak/Freakylay/README.md

 | 2.1.0 (DataPuller 2.0.3) | unreleased / unstable | [http://u.unskilledfreak.zone/overlay/freakylay/2.1.0/](http://u.unskilledfreak.zone/overlay/freakylay/2.1.0/) |
 | 2.0.0 (DataPuller 2.0.2) | released              | [http://u.unskilledfreak.zone/overlay/freakylay/2.0.0/](http://u.unskilledfreak.zone/overlay/freakylay/2.0.0/) |
 | 1.1.0 (DataPuller 1.2.1) | released              | [http://u.unskilledfreak.zone/overlay/freakylay/1.1.0/](http://u.unskilledfreak.zone/overlay/freakylay/1.1.0/) |

+## Issues

+**Known issues**
+- when using DataPuller 2.1.0 or earlier, the miss counter is sometimes a few counts behind the actual value, this is a known bug from the mod.
+See [DataPuller Issue #26](https://github.com/ReadieFur/BSDataPuller/issues/26).
+Sadly I cannot do anything about it, there is already a workaround implemented, but this does not cover all the missing miss increments on the mod side.

 ## FAQ